White Sage

 Side Effects and Contraindications

 Smoking white sage can cause respiratory irritation, especially for people with asthma, COPD, or other breathing conditions.
-The smoke may trigger coughing, throat irritation, or worsen existing respiratory symptoms.
+The smoke may trigger coughing, throat irritation, or worsen existing symptoms.
 Even healthy individuals might experience temporary discomfort when first exposed.

 Common side effects include: